JoeWroe/KleptomanIOC/README.md

 ## Contributing

-If you wish to contribute to this project, please feel free to raise draft stories on our project board, open issues and submit pull requests.
-Conversation, opinions and ideas are just as valuable as code, please don't be shy.
+If you wish to contribute to this project, please feel free to raise draft stories on our project board, open issues, and submit pull requests.
+Conversation, opinions and ideas are just as valuable as code; please don't be shy.

 ### Submitting pull requests

-Our pipeline will run against anycode committed to our main branch, and any pull requested opened against our main branch.
-Tests and checks are run in the pipeline, but it is always a good idea to perform them locally, first.
+Our pipeline will run against any code commit or pull request to our main branch.
+We run tests and checks in the pipeline, but it is always a good idea to perform them locally first.

 #### Running unit tests